FirebirdSQL/oltp-emul/readme_quick_start.txt

    * LockHashSlots and
    * LockMemSize

-   It is NEEDED explicitly to specify parameter FileSystemCacheThreshold so that it will be greater than DefaultDBCachePages.
+   It is needed to EXPLICITLY SPECIFY parameter FileSystemCacheThreshold so that it will be greater than DefaultDBCachePages.
-   Test does not accept firebird.conf with missed or commented value of this parameter.
+   Test does not accept firebird.conf with missed or commented value of this parameter (this does not relate to FB instance which was originated from POSIX repository and has actual home folder differs from parent one for parameter 'fbc').

    Parameter DefaultDBCachePages must have value that leads total size of page cache be equal ~25% of total physical memory.
    Do NOT assign to DefaultDBCachePages values more than 2048 if you plan test Classic Server or SuperClassic.